AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 Several Python packages are used in sections of the code, but are not required.
-If these packages are not present, warning messages may be generated if they would be needed, but the vast bulk of GSAS-II will function normally.
+If these packages are not present, warning messages may be generated if they would be needed, or items may not appear in menus, but the vast bulk of GSAS-II will function normally.

 * Pillow (https://pillow.readthedocs.org) or PIL (http://www.pythonware.com/products/pil/).
-This is used to save and read certain types of images.
+This is used to read and save certain types of images.
 * h5py is the HDF5 interface and hdf5 is the support package.
 These
   packages are (not surprisingly) required to import images from HDF5 files.
 If these libraries are not present, the HDF5 importer(s) will not appear in the import menu and a warning message appears on GSAS-II startup.
 * imageio is used to make movies.
+This is optional and is offered for plotting superspace (modulated) structures.
 * requests: this package simplifies http access (https://requests.readthedocs.io/).
 It is used for access to webpages such as ISODISTORT and for some internal software downloads.